What happened this quarter (3 months to 30 September 2020)

 Read our Market Review for more information on investment markets.

-How the fund has performed against its objective
+How the fund has performed over time

 The fund aims to achieve (after the fund charge and before tax) over the long term a moderate to higher yearly return allowing for moderate to large movements of value up and down including occasional negative yearly returns.